VaclavDedik/jboss-seam/examples/booking/readme.txt

    http://www.jboss.com/products/list/downloads#seam

-3. Edit the "build.properties" file in the source code bundle and change jboss.home to your JBoss AS installation directory
+3. Edit the "build.properties" file and change jboss.home to your JBoss AS installation directory

 4. Build Seam by running "ant" the Seam root directory